NonStickFryingPan/sp-bioinformatics-project3/README.md

 | L50 | 6 | 6 |
 | GC% | 38.18 | 38.00 |

-The final assembly closely matches the reference genome across all key metrics, with scaffold count, N50, and L50 all in excellent agreement.
+The final assembly closely matches the reference across all key metrics, confirming a near-complete chromosome-level reconstruction.

 ---

 ## Glossary